 We make English, writing, and film studies go to work.
 Our exit surveys since 2008 tell us that are students are planning—and succeeding—in challenging professions and careers in education, writing, journalism, publishing, medicine, library and information sciences, law, and technical research.

 The School is home to some of the largest and most long-established undergraduate and graduate programs in the College of Liberal Arts.

 As of fall term 2014, we have over 500 English undergraduate majors and minors combined (major in English, minor in writing, minor in film, minor in English studies).

-As of fall term, we have over 60 graduate students (MA, MFA/MAIS combined).
+As of fall term, we have over 60 graduate students (MA, MFA, and MAIS combined).
 Our graduate programs are distinctive in that the majority of MA and all MFA students receive full funding through graduate teaching assistantships or grants and fellowships.
-Graduate students also have an opportunity for internships in a wide variety of interdisciplinary programs and centers, such as the Writing Intensive Curriculum, the Center for Teaching and Learning, and the Academic Success Center.
+Graduate students also have opportunities for internships in a wide variety of interdisciplinary programs and centers, such as the Writing Intensive Curriculum, the Center for Teaching and Learning, and the Academic Success Center.

 Our students come from fifty states and ten countries.

 Interdisciplinary approaches that connect English to fields of study across the arts and sciences